sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-engineering.rst

    * - Title
      - Description
    * - DateToAge
-     - Convert Date to Age
+     - Convert Date to Age.
    * - CaseWhen
-     - Based on the value, convert it to another value
+     - Based on the value, convert it to another value.
    * - Scala
-     - Write Scala code in Spark for generating new Features
+     - Write Scala code in Spark for generating new Features.
    * - SQL
-     - Write SQL code for generating new features
+     - Write SQL code for generating new features.
    * - StopWordRemover
-     - Removes Stop Words
+     - Removes Stop Words.
    * - Tokenizer
-     - Tokenizes a string into Tokens
+     - Tokenizes a string into Tokens.
    * - OneHotEncoder
-     - Applies one hot encoding
+     - Applies one hot encoding.
    * - TF/IDF
-     - Finds the TF and IDF
+     - Finds the TF and IDF.
    * - IndexString
-     - Converts a column containing string to numeric values
+     - Converts a column containing string to numeric values.

 Tokenizer